 Q: How much does it cost to speak with an attorney?

 A: Most law offices allow for a free consultation meeting.
 This is usually about a 45 minute to an hour meeting where you can explain your situation or what legal questions you might have.
 It’s totally free and confidential!

 Q: What kind of cases does The Hive Law handle?

-A: We handle cases in many different fields of law.
-We can help with filing divorce in Atlanta, learning how to create an LLC, personal injury cases, estate planning in Georgia, and criminal charges.
+A: We handle cases in many different fields of family law and estate planning.
+We can help with filing a divorce in Atlanta, learning how to create an LLC, and estate planning in Georgia.
 If you’re unsure if we’re able to help you with your issue, give us a call and we can schedule a consultation that’s convenient for you.